voodoo12345/credits-docs/source/system_architecture.rst

          |    +------------+|               |    +------------+|    |    +------------+|
          +------------------+               +------------------+    +------------------+

-In this scenario Alice has three nodes deployed with Credits PaaS, while Bob and Carol have one node each deployed at their premises.
-Bob and Carol have same access to blockchain as Alice, however because they together have two nodes, while Alice has three - Alice nodes will always win the block voting process, so Bob and Carol effectively have no say over the writing to the blockchain, but can utilise it contents and verify it's validity.
+In this scenario, Alice has three nodes deployed with Credits PaaS, while Bob and Carol have one node each deployed at their premises.
+Bob and Carol have the same access to blockchain as Alice, however, because they together have two nodes, while Alice has three - Alice nodes will always win the block voting process, so Bob and Carol effectively have no say over the writing to the blockchain, but can utilise it contents and verify it's validity.

-Practically there is no need to control voting via pure number of nodes, concensus mechanics allows customised voting weight distributions that would result in the same behaviour without a need to host an overwhelming amount of physical blockchain nodes.
+Practically there is no need to control voting via the pure number of nodes, consensus mechanics allows customised voting weight distributions that would result in the same behaviour without a need to host an overwhelming amount of physical blockchain nodes.